oscal-compass/compliance-trestle/docs/trestle-spec.md

 }
 ```

-A more evident example of this type of property is in the `components` property under the `target-definition` schema.
+A more evident example of this type of property is in the `targets` property under the `target-definition` schema.

 **Step 4**: Suppose the user wants to split the `responsible-parties` property in order to be able to edit each arbitrary key/value object under it as a separate file.
-The command to achieve that would be `trestle split -f metadata/metadata.json -e metadata.responsible-parties.*` (notice the `.*` at the end referring to each key/value pair in the map) which would result in creating a directory called `responsible-parties` and multiple JSON files under it, one for each `additionalProperty` using the key of the `additional property` as the name of the JSON file.
+The command to achieve that would be:

+> `$TRESTLE_BASEDIR/catalogs/nist800-53/catalog$ trestle split -f metadata.json -e metadata.responsible-parties.*`

+Notice the `.*` at the end referring to each key/value pair in the map).
+The command would result in creating a directory called `responsible-parties` under `metadata` and multiple JSON files under it, one for each named field using the key of the named field as the name of the JSON file.
 The result is shown below:

 ```
 .
 ├── .trestle
 ├── dist
 │   └── catalogs
-│       └── mycatalog.json
+│       └── nist800-53.json
 └── catalogs
-    └── mycatalog
+    └── nist800-53
         ├── catalog.json
+        └── catalog
+            ├── metadata.json
             ├── metadata
-        │   ├── metadata.json
             │   ├── revision-history
-        │   │   ├── revision-history.json
             │   │   ├── 00000__revision-history.json
             │   │   ├── 00001__revision-history.json
             │   │   └── 00002__revision-history.json
             │   └── responsible-parties
-        │       ├── responsible-parties.json
             │       ├── creator__responsible-party.json
             │       └── contact__responsible-party.json
             └── groups
-            ├── groups.json
+                ├── 00000__group.json
                 ├── 00000__group
-            │   ├── group.json
                 │   └── controls
-            │       ├── controls.json
                 │       ├── 00000__control.json
                 │       └── 00001__control.json
+                ├── 00001__group.json
                 └── 00001__group
-                ├── group.json
                     └── controls
-                    ├── controls.json
                         ├── 00000__control.json
                         └── 00001__control.json
 ...
 ```

 The future version of this command would be:

-- `trestle split -e 'metadata.responsible-parties.*'` when executed from `$BASE_FOLDER/catalogs/mycatalog`, or;
+> `$TRESTLE_BASEDIR/catalogs/nist800-53/catalog$ trestle split -e 'metadata.responsible-parties.*'`
-- `trestle split -e 'responsible-parties.*'` when executed from `$BASE_FOLDER/catalogs/mycatalog/metadata`

 An example of a sequence of trestle split and merge commands and the corresponding states of the files/directories structures can be found in `test/data/split_merge` folder in this repo.

 #### `trestle merge`

 The trestle merge command is the reversal of `trestle split`.
-This command allows users to reverse the decomposition of a trestle model by aggregating subcomponents scattered across multiple files or directories into the parent JSON/YAML file of a specific directory.
+This command allows users to reverse the decomposition of a trestle model by aggregating subcomponents scattered across multiple files or directories into the parent JSON/YAML file.

 The following options are currently supported:

 - `-f or --file`: this option specifies the file/directory paths of the files and/or directories containing the elements that will be merged.
 - `-d or --destination`: specifies the parent JSON/YAML file in which all the properties from the files/directories passed in via the `-f` option will be merge into.
-Notice that the properties to be merged will be placed into the root property of the destination file as opposed to be placed at the same level as the root property.

-In other words, a command such as `trestle merge -f uuid.json,metadata.json,groups.json,back-matter.json -d catalog.json` would merge the properties inside each of the files passed in via the `-f` option to the destination file specified with the `-d` option.
+As an example, a command such as:

+> `$TRESTLE_BASEDIR/catalogs/nist800-53/catalog$ trestle merge -f uuid.json,metadata.json,groups.json,back-matter.json -d ../catalog.json`

+would merge the properties inside each of the files passed in via the `-f` option to the destination file specified with the `-d` option.

-In the near future, trestle merge should be smart enough to figure out which json files contain the elemenets that you want to be merged as well as the destination file that the elements should be placed into (every directory contains just one possible destination/parent file).
-In that case, both `-f` option and `-d` would be deprecated and the commands would look like: `trestle merge -e uuid,metadata,groups,back-matter`
+In the near future, trestle merge should be smart enough to figure out which json files contain the elemenets that you want to be merged as well as the destination file that the elements should be placed into.
+In that case, both `-f` option and `-d` would be deprecated and the commands would look like:

+> `$TRESTLE_BASEDIR/catalogs/nist800-53/catalog$ trestle merge -e uuid,metadata,groups,back-matter`

 The only required option would be:

 - `-e or --elements`: specifies the properties (JSON/YAML path) that will be merged.
-In the command `trestle merge -e uuid,metadata,groups,back-matter`, the properties `uuid` from `uuid.json`, `metadata` from `metadata.json`, `groups` property from `groups.json` or `groups` directory, and `back-matter` property from `back-matter.json` would all be moved/merged into `catalog.json`.
+In the command `trestle merge -e uuid,metadata,groups,back-matter`, the properties `uuid` from `uuid.json`, `metadata` from `metadata.json`, `groups` property from `groups.json` or `groups` directory, and `back-matter` property from `back-matter.json` would all be moved/merged into `../catalog.json`.
   In order to determine which elements the user can merge at the level the command is being executed, the following command can be used:
   `trestle merge -l` which would be the same as `trestle merge --list-available-elements`

 #### `trestle assemble`

 This command assembles all contents (files and directories) representing a specific model into a single OSCAL file located under `dist` folder.
+For example,

-For example, `trestle assemble catalog -i mycatalog` will traverse the `catalogs/mycatalog` directory and its children and combine all data into a OSCAL file that will be written to `dist/catalogs/mycatalog.json`.
-Note that the parts of catalog `mycatalog` can be written in either YAML/JSON/XML (e.g. based on the file extension), however, the output will be generated as YAML/JSON/XML as desired.
+> `$TRESTLE_BASEDIR$ trestle assemble catalog -i nist800-53`

+will traverse the `catalogs/nist800-53` directory and its children and combine all data into a OSCAL file that will be written to `dist/catalogs/nist800-53.json`.
+Note that the parts of catalog `nist800-53` can be written in either YAML/JSON/XML (e.g. based on the file extension), however, the output will be generated as YAML/JSON/XML as desired.
 Trestle will infer the content type from the file extension and create the model representation appropriately in memory and then output in the desired format.
 Trestle assemble will also validate content as it assembles the files and make sure the contents are syntactically correct.

 #### `trestle add`

 This command allows users to add an OSCAL model to a subcomponent in source directory structure of the model.
+For example,

-For example, `trestle add -f ./catalog.json -e metadata.roles ` will add the following property under the `metadata` property for a catalog that will be written to the appropriate file under `catalogs/mycatalog` directory:
+> `$TRESTLE_BASEDIR/catalogs/nist800-53$ trestle add -f ./catalog.json -e catalog.metadata.roles `

+will add the following property under the `metadata` property for a catalog that will be written to the appropriate file under `catalogs/nist800-53` directory:

 ```
 "roles": [